hanreev/types-ol/README.md

   ```

 > **_Note:_**
-> Some definition was patched manually.
+> Some definitions were patched manually.
 If you found any error please [create a new issue](https://github.com/hanreev/types-ol/issues).